A theory of desirable things: Finite desirable sets and simpler axioms

 To prove \ref{ax:sodos:clQ}, consider any $\emptyset\neq\mathcal{A}\subseteq K\cap\mathcal{Q}$ and, for all $S\in\mathcal{S}_\mathcal{A}$, some $t_S\in\closure(S)$, and assume that $B\coloneqq\{t_S\colon S\in\mathcal{S}_\mathcal{A}\}\in\mathcal{Q}$.
 We need to prove that $B\in K$.
 For all $S\in\mathcal{S}_\mathcal{A}$, since $\closure$ is unitary, it follows from $t_S\in\closure(S)$ that there is some $\tilde{t}_S\in S$ such that $t_S\in\closure(\{\tilde{t}_S\})$.
 Let $\tilde{B}\coloneqq\{\tilde{t}_S\colon S\in\mathcal{S}_\mathcal{A}\}$.
 It then follows from Lemma~\ref{lem:trickforidentityoperator} that there is some $A\in\mathcal{A}$ such that $A\subseteq\tilde{B}$.
 Consider any such $A$.
 Then for all $a\in A$, since $a\in A\subseteq\tilde{B}$, there is some $S\in\mathcal{S}_\mathcal{A}$ such that $a=\tilde{t}_S$.
 Let $t_a\coloneqq t_S$.
 Then $t_a=t_S\in B$ and, since $t_S\in\closure(\{\tilde{t}_S\})$ and $\tilde{t}_S=a$, also $t_a\in\closure(\{a\})$.
 Doing so for every $a\in A$, we obtain a set $\tilde{A}\coloneqq\{t_a\colon a\in A\}\subseteq B$, which belongs to $\mathcal{Q}$ because $B\in\mathcal{Q}$ and $\mathcal{Q}$ is closed with respect to taking subsets.
 It now follows from~\ref{ax:sodos:clunQ} that $\tilde{A}\in K$ and therefore, due to~\ref{ax:sodos:monQ}, that $B\in K$. \end{proof}

-One class of unitary closure operators, to which this result can be applied, are those that close a set with respect to an equivalence relation.
-Another example is the closure operator on sets of pizzas that appeared in Example~\ref{ex:pizzaclosure}.
+A particular class of unitary closure operators to which this result can be applied, are those that close a set with respect to an equivalence relation.
+Another are closure operators for which $\closure(A)$ is the upset of $A$ according to some partial order on $\things$.
 Unfortunately though, being unitary is a very strong property to ask of a closure operator, and only the most simple closure operators will satisfy it.
 The $\posi$ operator that is typically used in the context of desirable gambles---see Example~\ref{ex:gambles}---is for example not unitary, nor is the convex hull operator that appeared in Examples~\ref{ex:nonlineargambles} and~\ref{ex:lotteriesandsuch} or the transitive closure in Example~\ref{example:preferencesasthings}.

 Fortunately, we can still obtain equivalences between coherence in $\mathcal{Q}$, finite coherence in $\mathcal{Q}$ and 2-coherence in $\mathcal{Q}$---but not 1-coherence in $\mathcal{Q}$---for closure operators that are not unitary, provided we make some other assumptions.
 We will establish such equivalences for the particular cases $\mathcal{Q}=\finsetsofthings$ and $\mathcal{Q}=\setsofthings$, starting with the former.